 Buildkite Agents in AWS

-The Buildkite Agent can be run on AWS using our Elastic CI Stack for AWS CloudFormation template, or by installing the agent on your self-managed instances.
+The Buildkite Agent can be run on AWS using Buildkite's Elastic CI Stack for AWS, using a Kubernetes cluster or by installing the agent on your self-managed EC2 instances.
 On this page, common installation and setup recommendations for different scenarios of using the Buildkite Agent on AWS are covered.

-The Elastic CI Stack for AWS is a CloudFormation template for an autoscaling Buildkite Agent cluster.
-The agent instances include Docker, S3, and CloudWatch integration.
+The Elastic CI Stack for AWS is an autoscaling Buildkite Agent cluster that includes Docker, S3, and CloudWatch integration.

-You can use an Elastic CI Stack for AWS deployment to test Linux or Windows projects, parallelize large test suites, run Docker containers or docker-compose integration tests, or perform any AWS ops related tasks.
+You can use the Elastic CI Stack for AWS to test Linux or Windows projects, parallelize large test suites, run Docker containers or docker-compose integration tests, or perform any AWS ops related tasks.

 Using the Buildkite Agent Stack for Kubernetes on AWS